JimRaph/Lumina/README.md

-## Lumina E-commerce Platform
+## ShopLumina E-commerce Platform

 ---

 ## Overview

-The **Lumina Platform** is a modern, full-stack e-commerce solution designed for seamless online shopping and efficient internal administration.
+The **ShopLumina Platform** is a modern, full-stack e-commerce solution designed for seamless online shopping and efficient internal administration.

 This project utilizes a **monorepo** structure, housing the public storefront, the dedicated administrative panel, and the central Node.js API.
 This architecture allows for unified development, state management, and clear separation of concerns between user-facing, management, and data layers.